 - Maintain at around 105F (40 C) until it is set (at least 4 hours, or if you like a strong yogurt then you can leave it for up to 24 hours).
 The soy yogurt should have thickened.

 - Pour the soy milk into a small saucepan and warm it up on medium-low.
 The soy milk needs to get to 105 F (40 C) without burning.
 So heat it slowly, and whisk occasionally to keep it from scalding on the bottom of the pot.

 - When the soy milk is at 105 F (40C), stir in the yogurt culture making sure it is well mixed.

 - Keep the yogurt warm until it is set (at least 4 hours).
-Wrapping it in sweaters and sticking it next to your hot water tank works well.
+Wrapping it in sweaters and sticking it next to your hot water tank works well!
 The soy yogurt is done when it has thickened slightly.

 - Using soy milk that is labeled as Preservative-Free is the best way to make sure that added preservatives don’t slow down or stop the culturing.
 However, I have never had an issue with using fresh soy milk, found in the refrigerated section of the grocery store.
-Alternatively, you could try making soy milk.
+Alternatively, you could try homemade soy milk.
 Just avoid using shelf-stable soy milk.